 The COVID Pandemic started my great journey to loving indoor houseplants.
 Aside from growing up with more than twenty houseplants in the Philippines.
 Yes, my mum was a plant hoarder, and yes she has a green thumb and I have lived most of my days with clean air thanks to the army of plants in our house.
 I guess the pandemic was a good trigger for my dormant love for houseplants.
-Nature always has its way through my heart and now that I'm a plant mum I feel closer to her, and my mum too.
+Nature always has its way with my heart and now that I'm a plant mum I feel closer to her, and my mum too.

 The plant queen of my life, none other than my mum mentioned to me about research conducted by NASA.
 She said the National Aeronautics and Space Administration (NASA) made a project called NASA Clean Air Study.
 A study where they find ways to clean the air from the space station.
 They have discovered that houseplants not only absorb carbon dioxide and release oxygen but also have the power to remove or filter organic pollutants like benzene, formaldehyde, and trichloroethylene in the air.
 How cool is that?
 I'm always amazed where my mum gets her stories but she was right, as they said, Mother's know's best.